-It is true of sport though, barring superhumans such as Dipa Karmakar who beat all these odds as easily as tackling the Produnova, and bring glory to their country, as mere mortals find the going tough, even in an age of increased private investment, sponsorships and training.
+Barring superhumans such as Dipa Karmakar who beat all these odds as easily as tackling the Produnova, and bring glory to their country, mere mortals find the going tough, even in an age of increased private investment, sponsorships and training.

 Some argue that building a culture such as that of a sporting nation like Australia is difficult, when a country itself is so diverse on all counts.
-That could explain Haryana’s stranglehold on wrestling and Delhi’s mark on shooting, but still does not explain why we cannot churn out China-like numbers on the Olympic tally boards, as we do in the IIT-JEE gold medallist tables.
+This could explain Haryana’s stranglehold on wrestling and Delhi’s mark on shooting, but still does not explain why we cannot churn out China-like numbers on the Olympic gold tally boards, as we do in the IIT-JEE gold medalist tables.

-Is it poor governance, a lack of integrated planning and a holistic approach to sporting, including a ‘sport as only entertainment’ mindset, which explains the IPL’s cache, that is causing us to languish far behind the finish line globally in athletic endeavour?
+Is it poor governance, a lack of integrated planning and a holistic approach to sporting, including the cached IPL ‘sport as only entertainment’ mindset, that is causing us to languish far behind the finish line globally, in athletic endeavor?